Site • RSS • Apple PodcastsDescription (podcaster-provided):

 Science Distilled is a podcast based on the lecture series of the same name, where we break down concepts from cutting edge science and research and learn how they apply to the world around us.
 The podcast is hosted by KUNR's Paul Boger and Michelle Matus.
 This show is for science nerds and novices alike.
 We'll geek out on robots, dive into astrobiology, and take a deeper look at the world around us.
 With every topic we cover, you'll hear conversations from scientists doing the research and learn how that research impacts you and the world around us.
 This podcast is a production of KUNR Public Radio, in partnership with the Desert Research Institute and the Terry Lee Wells Nevada Discovery Museum in Reno, Nevada.Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-➤ cutting-edge science explained • diversity and inclusion research, healthcare impacts • groundwater use, drought, pollution • robotics and automation • perception and vision science • astrobiology, search for extraterrestrial life • decision-making under uncertainty in firefighting • climate-change impacts and resilienceThis podcast translates current research and scientific thinking into conversations that connect big ideas to everyday life.
-Hosted by public radio journalists, it draws on interviews with working scientists and other experts to explain how evidence is gathered, what it suggests, and why it matters for communities.
+➤ Cutting-edge science explained • Diversity and inclusion research, healthcare impacts • Groundwater use and pollution • Robotics and automation • Human perception and trust in vision • Astrobiology and search for extraterrestrial life • Firefighting decision-making under uncertainty • Climate change impacts and resilienceThis podcast translates research and “cutting edge” science into accessible conversations about how scientific work affects everyday life.
+Hosted by public-radio journalists, it draws on interviews with researchers and other experts to explain complex topics without assuming a specialist background, moving from foundational questions to practical implications for communities and public policy.

 | Episodes: |